AaronTec/WeatherAppXamarin/README.md

 # WeatherAppXamarin

+A GitHub Portfolio would incomplete without a Weather app of some kind, so here it is!

-In this school exercise we had to create a weather app that followed these guidlines
+In this school exercise we had to create a weather app that followed these guidlines.

 • Connect to a web API to get the weather data.